pshjt/dmm/index.md

 ![Select archives to install](assets/images/dmm_archive.webp "Select archives to install")

 Activate mods and arrange their priorities as needed via buttons or drag & drop.
-Mods that are higher on the list override every mod below it.
+Mods that are higher on the list override every mod below them.

 ![Finished installation with example mod list](assets/images/dmm_2.webp "Finished installation with example mod list")

 When finished, press **Apply changes** and **Launch game** to play.

 If you want further information about a mod, you can press **Lookup (WWW)** to open a Google search or **Open a ReadMe** file if present.
-If you have no further use of a mod, you can **Delete** it, which removes the mod from both DMM, and your hard drive.
+If you have no further use of a mod, you can **Delete** it, which removes the mod from both DMM and your hard drive.

 #### Mod profiles
 To save your current mod order for later re-use, open the profile manager via **Manage profiles...**.